philc/book-notes/psychology/self knowledge - school of life.md

   * We develop a brittle, insistent tendency to say that all is very well.
 "This is lovely, isn't it?" we might press, leaving no room for any ideas to the contrary.
 * Drawbacks to lying to ourselves
-  * We might key opportunities for growth and learning
+  * We might miss key opportunities for growth and learning
-    * The things we are in denial about are painful,l but they simultaneously contain material that is potentially vital to our overall growth and development.
+    * The things we are in denial about are painful, but they simultaneously contain material that is potentially vital to our overall growth and development.
   * We're not nice to be around: lying to yourself creates delusional views, defensiveness, and a condemning posture.